-It is during feeding that the Lyme Disease causing bacteria can pass from the tick into the host (deer, human, mouse, etc.).
-The longer the tick has to feed, the greater the opportunity for the bacteria to move and infect.
-Because of this, The Center for Disease Control in the U.S. suggests people who finds ticks on themselves are encouraged to remove them as soon as possible.
+The Black-legged Tick is a carrier of Lyme disease and transmits it to humans.
+This arachnid picks up the Lyme disease-causing bacteria by feeding on mice and deer.
+It is during feeding that the Lyme Disease-causing bacteria can pass from the tick into the host (deer, human, mouse, etc.).
+The longer the tick has to feed, the greater the opportunity for the bacteria to transfer and infect.
+Because of this, the Center for Disease Control encourages those who find ticks on themselves to remove them as soon as possible.
 Because the infecting vector may be in the feeding tube, even if the tick is crushed or decapitated, it may still transmit the bacteria.
-Complete removal of the tick within 24 hours of the initial bite can reduce possible infection according to the CDC.
-If you have been bitten by a Black-Legged Tick, seek medical attention and get tested for Lyme Disease.
-Early treatment for Lyme Disease aids in better managing its symptoms.
+Complete removal of the tick's head and feeding tube within 24 hours of the initial bite can reduce possible infection according to the CDC.
+If you have been bitten by a Black-legged Tick, seek medical attention and get tested for Lyme Disease.
+Early diagnosis of Lyme Disease improves treatment effectiveness and symptom management.